-- 1. The existing values for the Cypress Offset (NP-P50 difference of 1.8 feet) and its derived Mesic Wetland Offset (HP50-P50 difference of 0.8 feet) are reasonable to delineate significant harm for mesic wetlands. - The Cypress Offset is relatively stable based on an updated analysis that incorporated different time periods. - The Cypress Offset has been functionally replicated by CFWI data and analyses. - Using different sites and time periods, NP-P50 difference distributions for unchanged cypress domes consistently demonstrate a maximum approximately equal to the Cypress Offset, which therefore represents the greatest difference that can likely be expected at unchanged cypress domes. - The utility of the Cypress Offset for identifying significantly harmed wetlands was confirmed during a recent comprehensive recovery assessment effort for the NTB area. - Using different sites and time periods, NP-P50 difference distributions for unchanged cypress domes consistently demonstrate an average of about 1.0 feet, indicating the Mesic Wetland Offset, which was derived by subtracting this value from the Cypress Offset, is reasonable. - The Cypress Offset offers the advantage that it does not incorporate a simplification made by the Mesic Wetland Offset regarding average Historic behavior.
+- 1. The existing values for the Cypress Offset (NP-P50 difference of 1.8 feet) and its derived Mesic Wetland Offset (HP50-P50 difference of 0.8 feet) are reasonable to delineate significant harm for mesic wetlands. - The Cypress Offset is relatively stable based on an updated analysis that incorporated different time periods. - The Cypress Offset has been functionally replicated by CFWI data and analyses. - Using different sites and time periods, NP-P50 difference distributions for unchanged cypress domes consistently demonstrate a maximum approximately equal to the Cypress Offset, which therefore represents the greatest difference that can likely be expected at unchanged cypress domes. - The utility of the Cypress Offset for identifying significantly harmed wetlands was confirmed during a recent comprehensive recovery assessment effort for the NTB area. - Using different sites and time periods, NP-P50 difference distributions for unchanged cypress domes consistently demonstrate an average of about 1.0 feet, indicating the Mesic Wetland Offset, which was derived by subtracting this value from the Cypress Offset, is reasonable. - 2.
+The Cypress Offset offers the advantage that it does not incorporate a simplification made by the Mesic Wetland Offset regarding average Historic behavior.
 The Mesic Wetland Offset offers the advantages of better accounting for structural alterations (often present at lakes) and removing the need to identify NP (often absent at lakes). - 3.
 Lakes in the NTB area tend to show larger NP-HP50 differences compared to cypress domes. - 4.
+The Cypress Offset is associated with misclassification rates estimated between 5 and 16% for cypress domes and 24% for mesic marshes, which reflects the variability inherent to environmental systems and the limitations of binary classification thresholds. - 5.
 Available data and literature suggest that, compared to mesic lakes and wetlands in the NTB area, xeric lakes and wetlands show substantially larger water level fluctuations and can experience greater changes to their water levels before they become stressed.